Linux system logs

 </Output>

-The following configuration uses the im_systemd input module to read systemd journal messages.
-It uses the xm_json extension to convert log records to JSON format and forwards them to another host via TCP.
+The following configuration uses the im_systemd input module to read systemd journal logs.
+It uses the xm_json extension to convert logs to JSON format and forwards them to another host via TCP.

 <Extension _json>